QuantGen/BEDMatrix/README.md

 library(BEDMatrix)
 ```

-To get the path to the example BED file:
+To get the path to the example BED file (`system.file` finds the full file names of files in packages and is only used to find the example data):

 ```r
 > path <- system.file("extdata", "example.bed", package = "BEDMatrix")